JosephBJoyce/api-hub-adoption-plans/contract-testing/plan.md

 - 30-day pilot review meeting
 - Documentation of early wins and challenges
 - Planning for expansion to additional teams/services
+- Implementation of webhook notifications for contract breaks
 - Advanced training for pilot teams
 - Review and refinement of implementation approach based on pilot